Skip to main content

 For men experiencing symptoms of low testosterone, such as fatigue, decreased libido, and cognitive fogginess, a structured TRT protocol can be considered.
 A common approach involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a steady supply of the hormone, helping to restore physiological levels.

 To maintain natural testosterone production and preserve fertility, Gonadorelin is often included in the protocol.
 This peptide is administered via subcutaneous injections, usually twice weekly.
-Gonadorelin stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
+Gonadorelin stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
 This helps prevent testicular atrophy, a common side effect of exogenous testosterone administration.

 Another important component is Anastrozole, an aromatase inhibitor, typically taken as an oral tablet twice weekly.
 Testosterone can convert into estrogen in the body through a process called aromatization.
 While some estrogen is necessary for men’s health, excessive levels can lead to side effects such as gynecomastia or water retention.